 What will the energy produced be used for?

 We are looking into whether the solar array could provide green power directly to Salisbury sewage treatment works next door, which would help green Salisbury's sewage system.
-Otherwise the solar farm will be connection to the local electricity network and help green the local area's electricity supply.
+Otherwise the solar farm will be connection to the local electricity network via the sewage treatment station and help green the local area's electricity supply.

 How are funds generated for the community fund?